-In recent years, efforts have been made to strike down TRAP laws.
-In June 2016, in Whole Woman's Health v.
+In the years before the Dobbs decision, efforts were made to strike down TRAP laws.
+For example, in June 2016, in Whole Woman's Health v.
 Hellerstedt, the Supreme Court ruled that two of the most burdensome TRAP laws that had been enacted in Texas were unconstitutional.
 The Supreme Court did not find any evidence to support the need for these requirements and concluded that the restrictions created an undue burden for women seeking abortion services (NARAL, 2021).
 Since 2016, TRAP laws have been overturned in at least four states.